Balkan Music &

 Lauren Brody

-Shope Duet & Ballad Singing
+Shope Duet & Ballad Singing; Introduction to Balkan Singing

 Lauren Brody is an accordionist, singer, researcher, professional piano tuner/technician and Fulbright scholar from New York City.
 She is a pioneer of the klezmer music revival in the United...Read More